Customized calibration sources in the JUNO experiment: Conclusion

 \section{Conclusion}

 We customized the laser system and radioactive sources for use in the JUNO experiment.
 The design of the diffuser ball, which diffuses laser light within the detector, was optimized to ensure that the photon emission time across the surface of the ball remains uniform within a range of $\pm0.25$~nsec.
 Additionally, we introduced a tuner that uses optical filters to adjust the light intensity over a range of four orders of magnitude.
 We conducted tests on the $^{18}{\rm F}$ source, generated by irradiating PTFE with fast neutrons, confirming the production of $^{18}{\rm F}$ through the observation of 511~keV $\gamma$-rays and the measurement of the decay constant.
 Based on these results, we determined the shape of the PTFE sample to be used for JUNO detector calibration.
 Moreover, we prepared $^{40}{\rm K}$, $^{226}{\rm Ra}$, and $^{241}{\rm Am}$ sources and verified their sufficient radioactivity using germanium and silicon detectors.
 The $^{40}{\rm K}$ source was created from potassium fluoride powder, and by enlarging the source container, we achieved a radioactive source of 20~Bq.
 Considering the impact of background events from $^{14}{\rm C}$ in the low-energy range in the JUNO detector, we prepared radium and americium sources with activities ranging from 100~Bq to several~kBq.
-Using a low-temperature welding technique, we sealed these radioactive sources into their containers, completing the preparation process for deploying them in the JUNO detector.
+Using a low-temperature welding technique, we sealed these radioactive sources into their containers.
+All of the customized calibration sources in this study will be placed into the JUNO detector with the calibration source deployment devices.

 \acknowledgments The authors gratefully acknowledge Shiwei Jing at Northeast Normal University for assistance with the use of the neutron generator, Shoukang Qiu at Nanhua University for providing the $^{226}{\rm Ra}$ source, and Dalin Fu for the support with the welding work.
 We also appreciate all of the JUNO collaborators who gave us helpful comments and members at Shanghai Jiao Tong University and the China Jinping Underground Laboratory for supporting our work.
 This work is supported by the National Key Research and Development Program of China (Grant number: 2023YFA1606104), National Science Foundation of China (Grant number: 12250410235, 12222505), and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant number: XDA10010800).
 Y. M. and J. H. thank the sponsorship from the Yangyang Development Fund.